< Go to Ice Axes

 Hands-on Gear Review

-New in the summer of 2009, the Petzl Sum'Tec is a hybird ice axe/ice tool.
-It sports a modular and durable hot-forged pick with a fixed adze.
-The Sum'Tec climbs ice better than any other axe in this review and is easily compared with basic (less dramatically curved) alpine ice tools.
-You can carry two of them and easily climb more difficult water ice.
-It is durable and its only drawback is the fact it is on the heavier side for ice axes (but lighter than other modular tools).
-The slider pommel is cool it turned nearly everyone's head.
+The Petzl Sum'tec is a true hybird ice axe of a traditional ice axe and an ice tool.
+The Sum'tec features a modular (read interchangeable and replaceable) durable hot forged pick with a fixed adze and a bent shaft for added clearance.
+One of our testers favorite features is a sliding pommel which Petzl calls a Trigrest that provides support for our hand and increased the accuracy of our swing.
+As a result the Sum'Tec climbs ice better than any other axe in this review and is easily compared with basic (less dramatically curved) alpine ice tools.
+You can carry two of them easily too climb more difficult water or alpine ice.
+It is durable and it's only drawback is the fact it is on the heavier side for ice axes (but lighter than other modular tools).
+The slider pommel is cool; it turned nearly everyone's head.

 View our complete Ice Axe Review to see how this product compared to others.

-It is good for general mountaineering routes and excels when the terrain gets steep.
-Its main drawback for moderate mountaineering routes is that it only has a reverse curve pick, which is overkill.
+The Sum'tec is a solid choice for general mountaineering routes and excels when the terrain gets steep and complex.
+Its only small drawback for moderate mountaineering routes is that it only has a reverse curve pick and also just the fact that it is a little overkill and is a few ounces heavier.
 The reverse curve is not as useful as a classic positive pick on mellow routes with no steep terrain.
 It is a steep snow and ice-crushing machine that also works sensationally as a leashless ice tool.

-At $175 it is more than the similarly designed Black Diamond Venom.
-But for that extra $33 you get a hot-forged pick, half an ounce of weight savings and a sick slider palm instead of a more traditional leash.
+At $199 it is more expensive than the similarly designed Black Diamond Venom.
+But for that extra $49 you get better performing hot forged pick, half an ounce of weight savings and a super sick slider pommel instead of a more traditional leash.

 — Ian Nicholson